latticexyz/mud/tutorials/emojimon/step-0.md

 - yarn (after installing node: `npm install yarn --global`)
 - familiarity with React, TailwindCSS is helpful, but not required (you can still copy+paste)

+!!!
+If you are running Windows, you will need to setup WSL and configure it properly.
+The libraries and tools listed above need to be installed in the WSL.
+All commands below also need to be executed in the WSL.

+We recommend reading the [WSL guide from Microsoft](https://learn.microsoft.com/en-us/training/modules/wsl/wsl-introduction/introduction) to get started.
+!!!

 ## Get the starter kit

 You’d usually start a new MUD project with the CLI using `yarn create mud emojimon`, but for this tutorial, we’ve included some initial code to help you get going faster (base styles with TailwindCSS, for example).